When to visit the vet?

 - Urinary Incontinence (Uncontrolled Urination)

-In some cases, dogs may also urinate more frequently or have difficulty holding back urine, leading to increased urination in the house.
-These symptoms may be accompanied by other signs of an underlying condition, such as increased thirst or Weight loss in metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders.
+In some cases, dogs may also urinate more frequently or have difficulty holding urine, leading to increased urination in the house.
+These symptoms may be accompanied by other signs of an underlying disease, such as increased thirst or Weight loss in metabolic disorders.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. begins with a thorough historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and clinical examination by the veterinarian.
-Important information includes age, gender, neuter status, and the timing of the onset of symptoms.
+There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. begins with a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and a clinical examination by the veterinarian.
+Important information includes age, sex, neuter status, and the timing of the onset of symptoms.

 A urinalysis is an essential part of the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. to identify infections, crystals, or other abnormalities in the urine.
 Blood tests may also be performed to rule out metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. causes such as diabetes or kidney problems.